xichenpan/Kosmos-G/README.md

 }
 ```

+## Disclaimer

+Kosmos-G is purely a research project.
+Currently, we have no plans to incorporate Kosmos-G into a product or expand access to the public.
+We will also put Microsoft AI principles into practice when further developing the models.

+In our research paper, we account for the ethical concerns associated with text-to-image research.
+To mitigate issues associated with training data, we have implemented a rigorous filtering process to purge our training data of inappropriate content, such as explicit imagery and offensive language, to minimize the likelihood of generating inappropriate content.

 ## Acknowledgement

 This repository is built using [torchscale](https://github.com/microsoft/torchscale), [fairseq](https://github.com/facebookresearch/fairseq), [openclip](https://github.com/mlfoundations/open_clip).
 We thank the authors of [Nerfies](https://github.com/nerfies/nerfies.github.io) that kindly open sourced the template of the project page.